-- Program the overall structure of a model first, before starting any of the details.
-This keeps you from getting lost in the details early.
-Once the overall structure is in place, add the details one at a time. - Before adding each new element (a procedure, a variable, an algorithm requiring complex code), conduct some basic tests of the existing code and save the file.
-This way, you always proceed from firm ground: if a problem suddenly arises, it very likely (although not always) was caused by the last little change you made. - First, let us create a new NetLogo program, save it, and include the ODD description of the model on the Information tab.
+- Program the overall structure of a model first, before starting any of the details. - Once the overall structure is in place, add the details one at a time. - Before adding each new element (a procedure, a variable, an algorithm requiring complex code), conduct some basic tests of the existing code and save the file.
+This way, if a problem suddenly arises, it very likely (although not always) was caused by the last little change you made. - First, let us create a new NetLogo program, save it, and include the ODD description of the model on the Information tab. - Yes, you must have the ODD description before start programming your model.